The Place of Irish Craft Beer: Exploring the growth and evolution of the Irish craft brewing industry post-1990.

 Words Describing Irish Craft Beer

-This chart uses data from the Brewers of Europe to demonstrate that average beer consumption per capita has declined by 21% over the period 2003-2017.
+This chart uses data from the Brewers of Europe to focus on beer consumption in particular and includes beer from all sources consumed in the Republic of Ireland.
+Average beer consumption per capita has declined by 21% over the period 2003-2017.
 There has been a slight change in the places in which beer is purchased and consumed.

 What Are Irish Brewers Brewing?